orazefabian/homecluster-ansible/README.md

 ### 1️⃣ **K3s**
 A lightweight Kubernetes distribution ideal for edge computing and resource-constrained devices like Raspberry Pis.

-### 2️⃣ **ArgoCD**
-A declarative, GitOps-based continuous delivery tool to manage Kubernetes applications.

-### 3️⃣ **Longhorn**
-A distributed block storage system designed for Kubernetes, providing persistent storage for your applications.

 ---

 ## 🚀 Getting Started